Three Gorges Dam: Economics

-The government estimated that the Three Gorges Dam project would cost 180 billion yuan (US$22.5 billion).
-By the end of 2008, spending had reached 148.365 billion yuan, among which 64.613 billion yuan was spent on construction, 68.557 billion yuan on relocating affected residents, and 15.195 billion yuan on financing.
-It was estimated in 2009 that the construction cost would be recovered when the dam had generated 1000 TWh of electricity, yielding 250 billion yuan.
-Full cost recovery was thus expected to occur ten years after the dam started full operation, and the full cost of the Three Gorges Dam was recovered by December 20, 2013.
+The Chinese government estimated that the Three Gorges Dam project would cost 180 billion yuan (US$22.5 billion).
+By the end of 2008, spending had reached 148.365 billion yuan, of which 64.613 billion yuan was spent on construction, 68.557 billion yuan on relocating affected residents, and 15.195 billion yuan on financing.
+It was estimated in 2009 that the cost of construction would be fully recouped when the dam had generated 1000 TWh of electricity, yielding 250 billion yuan; total cost recovery was thus expected to be completed ten years after the dam became fully operational.
+In fact, the entire cost of the Three Gorges Dam was recovered by December 20, 2013.

-Funding sources include the Three Gorges Dam Construction Fund, profits from the Gezhouba Dam, loans from the China Development Bank, loans from domestic and foreign commercial banks, corporate bonds, and revenue from both before and after the dam was fully operational.
-Additional charges were assessed as follows: Every province receiving power from the Three Gorges Dam had to pay ¥7.00 per MWh extra.
-Other provinces had to pay an additional charge of ¥4.00 per MWh.
-The Tibet Autonomous Region pays no surcharge.
+Funding sources include the Three Gorges Dam Construction Fund, profits from the Gezhouba Dam, loans from the China Development Bank, loans from domestic and foreign commercial banks, corporate bonds, and revenue from both before and after the dam had become fully operational.
+Additional charges were assessed as follows: every province receiving power from the Three Gorges Dam had to pay an extra ¥7.00 per MWh, and the other provinces had to pay an additional charge of ¥4.00 per MWh.
+No surcharge was imposed on the Tibet Autonomous Region.

 Power generation and distribution

 Generating capacity

-Power generation is managed by China Yangtze Power, a listed subsidiary of China Three Gorges Corporation (CTGC)a Central Enterprise administered by SASAC.
-The Three Gorges Dam is the world's largest capacity hydroelectric power station with 34 generators: 32 main generators, each with a capacity of 700 MW, and two plant power generators, each with capacity of 50 MW, making a total capacity of 22,500 MW.
-Among those 32 main generators, 14 are installed in the north side of the dam, 12 in the south side, and the remaining six in the underground power plant in the mountain that lies to the south of the dam.
+Power generation is managed by China Yangtze Power, a listed subsidiary of China Three Gorges Corporation (CTGC), a Central Enterprise administered by SASAC.
+The Three Gorges Dam is the world's largest capacity hydroelectric power station, with 34 generators: 32 main generators, each with a capacity of 700 MW, and two plant power generators, each with capacity of 50 MW, for a total of 22,500 MW.
+Among the 32 main generators, 14 are installed on the dam's north side, 12 on the south side, and the remaining six in the underground power plant in the mountain south of the dam.
 Annual electricity generation in 2018 was 101.6 TWh, which is 20 times more than the Hoover Dam.